elastic/search-ui/packages/react-search-ui/TUTORIAL.md

 # Manipulating data in a component

-You may simply wish to manipulate data from a component before rendering it.
+You may wish to manipulate data from a component before rendering it.
 You _could_ do this with the method we showed previously, but you could also do this with `mapContextToProps`.
+In this case, you're happy with the view, you just need to make some adjustments to the data before the component is rendered.

 An example would be changing the order of facet values programmatically.